logo

 No, notarizing a fixed-price Agreement is optional, but it adds a layer of legal security.
 It helps establish the authenticity of signatures and the date of execution, which can be useful if the agreement is ever challenged in court.
 While not mandatory, it’s a smart precaution especially for high-value contracts or long-term vendor relationships.

-Who needs a fixed cost agreement?
+What should be included in a fixed cost agreement?

 Share on Social Media